intro-to-git/intro-to-git.github.io/src/content/lessons/working-with-the-file-system.md

 ---

+### Note on confusing syntax

+Note that the syntax for both **path expansions** and **regular expressions** looks similar.

+However they are very different and used in different contexts.

+---

+- Path expressions are performed directly by Bash

+- Path expressions are resolved before command execution

+- The resulting files are passed as parameters to the command

+---

+- Regexs are interpreted by the program / command

+- Regexs are executed after path expansions

+- Regexs are more powerful and applicable in more environments

+See [Bonus: Regular Expressions](/bonus/regex) for more details

+---

 ## Manipulating the file system

 There are many commands that allow us to create, move, copy or delete files and directories